 Nearly 30 percent of physician time is spent on responsibilities other than direct patient care.
 As more physicians join accountable care organizations (ACOs) and participate in value-based reimbursement arrangements driven by the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) – all of which mean physicians need to more closely track and manage their panel of patients - it is quite possible that physician time with patients may decline more.

 It doesn’t have to be that way.

 Let me introduce you to Dr. Jody Allen.
 He’s a primary care physician who is one of nearly 100 physicians working in a multi-site practice that serves about one million patients.
 He joined the practice a decade ago, just as the group was implementing its first electronic health record (EHR) – an experience that left Dr. Allen and many of his colleagues skeptical about the impact of technology on the practice of medicine.

-Eighteen months ago, Dr. Allen’s practice implemented the Theon® advanced analytics and insights platform.
+Eighteen months ago, Dr. Allen’s practice implemented the Theon® platform.
 The practice found that neither the EHR nor the many systems provided by payers with whom they have accountable care and value-based arrangements were sufficient.
 Instead, the practice sought one solution that could readily and easily provide actionable information to improve the cost and quality of patient care.